Types of Political Ads

 This is what democracy looks like.

 The “Attack/Opposition” Ad — Differing slightly from the “Negative Candidate” ad, a standard attack or opposition ad lays bare the absolute “worst of the worst case scenario,” inspiring action through voter fear.
-An attack ad voice over is a no-nonsense voice over that’s tough, critical, and compellingly urgent sets the stage for our worst fears coming true in November.
+An attack ad voice over is a no-nonsense voice over that’s tough, critical, and compellingly urgent sets the stage for our worst fears coming true each November.

 The “PAC” Ad — The quintessential “third party” ad, a Political Action Committee (PAC) ad is an ad or campaign from an independent, outside (non-candidate) organization — usually representing business, labor, or partisan interest — created to help elect and defeat specific candidates and causes.
 Naturally, these kinds of ads run the gamut through every kind of political ad campaign style, meaning the voice over that matches the ad runs the gamut of styles as well.